Ron Rivera: Coaching career

 In 1993, Rivera went to work for WGN-TV and SportsChannel Chicago as a television analyst covering the Bears and college football.
-In 1997, he joined the Bears as a defensive quality control coach.
+Four years later, he joined the Bears as a defensive quality control coach.

-Philadelphia Eagles
+Philadelphia Eagles (1999–2003)

 In 1999, Rivera was named linebackers coach for the Philadelphia Eagles under newly hired head coach Andy Reid.
-During his tenure, the Eagles advanced to the NFC championship for three consecutive seasons.
-He also was credited with developing linebacker Jeremiah Trotter into a two-time All-Pro.
+During his tenure, the Eagles advanced to the NFC Championship Game for three consecutive seasons.
+Rivera also was credited with developing linebacker Jeremiah Trotter into a two-time All-Pro.

-Chicago Bears
+Chicago Bears (2004–2006)

 Rivera was named defensive coordinator of the Chicago Bears on January 23, 2004.
-In 2005, the Bears defense was rated second in the league by total yardage, with the team winning the NFC North division with a record of 11-5 before losing in the divisional round of the playoffs to the Carolina Panthers.
+In 2005, the Bears defense was rated second in the league by total yardage, with the team winning the NFC North division with an 11–5 record before losing in the Divisional Round to the Carolina Panthers.
 For his efforts that year, Rivera was named Assistant Coach of the Year by the Pro Football Writers Association.
 In 2006, the Bears had the league's third-ranked defense in terms of points allowed, which helped them advance to Super Bowl XLI.
 Although the Bears lost to the Indianapolis Colts 29–17, the defense's success earned Rivera recognition among franchises looking for new head coaches.

 In February 2007, it was announced that Rivera's contract with the Bears would not be extended due to failed negotiations.
 Around the same time, he interviewed for several vacant head coaching positions around the league, including with the Pittsburgh Steelers and Dallas Cowboys.

-San Diego Chargers
+San Diego Chargers (2007–2010)

 Rivera was hired by the San Diego Chargers to become their inside linebackers coach in February 2007 and was promoted to defensive coordinator after the team fired Ted Cottrell in October 2008.